eilvelia/tdl/README.md

 #### `client.login(fn?: () => LoginDetails) => Promise<undefined>`

-Log in to your Telegram account.
+Log in to the Telegram account.

 ```javascript
 await client.login()
 ```

-By default, `tdl` asks the user for the phone number, auth code, and password (if specified) in the console.
-You can pass your functions:
+By default, `tdl` asks the user for the phone number, auth code, and 2FA password (if specified) in the console.
+You can pass custom functions:

 ```javascript
 // Example